RuthiCohen/personalized_xai_aglorithm/README.md

 # Personalized XAI Algorithm – Experiments Overview

-This repository contains two experiments focused on generating data and applying explainability techniques using neural networks and symbolic reasoning datasets.
+This repository contains 3 experiments focused on generating data and applying explainability techniques using neural networks and reasoning datasets.

 ---

-## 🧪 Experiment 1: EMNIST Alphabet with CNN
+## 🧪 Experiment: EMNIST Alphabet with CNN

 This experiment involves generating data using a Convolutional Neural Network (CNN) trained on the EMNIST alphabet dataset.